The Marriage of Figaro: Composition history

 The opera was the first of three collaborations between Mozart and Da Ponte, followed by Don Giovanni and Così fan tutte.
 It was Mozart who originally selected Beaumarchais's play and brought it to Da Ponte, who turned it into a libretto in six weeks, rewriting it in poetic Italian and removing all of the original's political references.
 In particular, Da Ponte replaced Figaro's climactic speech against inherited nobility with an equally angry aria against unfaithful wives.
 The libretto was approved by the Emperor before any music was written by Mozart.

-The Imperial Italian opera company paid Mozart 450 florins for the work; this was three times his (low) yearly salary when he had worked as a court musician in Salzburg.
+The Imperial Italian opera company paid Mozart 450 florins for the work; this was three times his meagre yearly salary when he had worked as a court musician in Salzburg.
 Da Ponte was paid 200 florins.